sefaerkan/sefaerkan/README.md

 - ⚡ I always aim for the most functional and applicable codes

 - 💻 I’m looking to collaborate on interesting projects and startups

+- 📫 How to reach me ---> erkansefa138@gmail.com

 #### Connect with me:
 [![linkedin](https://img.shields.io/badge/Linkedin-000000?style=for-the-badge&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/sefaerkan/)